 LOL, right?
 Not so fast.
 The very act of writing down this simplest of goals sets everything else into motion.
 Now that you’ve got your baseline established, it’s time to add some detail.

-My goal is to go to a college that fits my needs, academically and financially.
+My goal is to go to a college that fits my academic needs.

 Now we know what questions to begin to ask.
 What kind of college experience fits your needs – academically?

 I want to explore majors related to my interests.